martycheung/martycheung.github.io/index.md

 <br>

 <div style="text-align: justify">
-In 2016, I worked on a project with a large Australian Telco company where my team revamped the way the company does Marketing Analytics.
-The solution involved using Bayesian Networks to quantify the ROI of various marketing activities for a number of target variables.
-I built a network visualisation using RShiny to present the results of the model to non-technical stakeholders.
+I worked on a project with a large Australian Telco client where my team delivered a cutting-edge solution to quantify ROI of various marketing activities for a number of target variables, using a Bayesian Network methodology.
+I built a network visualisation using Shiny to present the results of the model to non-technical stakeholders.
 Note: Client details have been scrubbed and spend data has been replaced with random values.
 </div>

 <img src="images/network_viz.png?raw=true" class="image_centred"/>

-**Tech:** R, R Shiny, Bayesian Networks
+**Tech:** R, Shiny, Bayesian Networks

 ---